HarshSh013/Python/README.md

 ### 3. Flask
 Discover projects and examples using the Flask web framework.
 This section covers a variety of Flask applications and serves as a resource for Flask developers.

+### 4. Intermediate+
+In this folder, you'll find advanced Python programs, including examples using SMTP API, stock API, and more.
+These projects are suitable for users looking to challenge themselves with complex Python coding.
+Intermediate

-### 4. Intermediate
+### 5. Intermediate
 The Intermediate folder houses Python programs that are at an intermediate level of complexity.
 These programs cover a range of topics and are designed to enhance your Python skills.

-### 5. Intermediate+
-In this folder, you'll find advanced Python programs, including examples using SMTP API, stock API, and more.
-These projects are suitable for users looking to challenge themselves with complex Python coding.

 ### 6. Personal Projects
 Explore various personal Python projects, each with its unique focus and purpose.
 The projects in this folder include: